Women in the Wind (motorcycle club)

 The organization seeks to unite women motorcyclists, promote a positive image of women and motorcycling and educate its members on motorcycle safety and maintenance.
 It has 140 chapters across 4 continents, and is the largest women's motorcycle organization of its kind.

-Founder Becky Brown's bike is on permanent display at the National Motorcycle Museum in Anamosa, Iowa.
+Founder Becky Brown's bike was on permanent display at the National Motorcycle Museum in Anamosa, Iowa from April 2015 until September 2023, when the museum closed.